 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the bodies were moved to one side, the ground was scraped and lime was spread over it.
 The bodies were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 At one point, 80 bodies lay under the hospital.

-While at Camp O’Donnell, it is known he went out on a bridge building detail.
+While at Camp O’Donnell, it is known he went out on a bridge-building detail.
 It is believed he was on the detail commanded by Lt.
 Col. Ted Wickord who was the ranking American officer on the work detail.
-Wickord filled many of the worker positions with men of his own battalion and the 194th to get them out of the Camp O’Donnell.
+Wickord filled many of the worker positions with men of his own battalion and the 194th to get them out of Camp O’Donnell.
 Since at this time, as many as fifty men a day were dying in the camp, it was his hope that doing this would save some of their lives.
 The detail left Camp O’Donnell on May 1 with 1000 POWs on it.
 Upon arriving in Calauan, the workgroup was divided into three details of 250 men or more.
 Two details would build bridges while the other detail would work at a sawmill providing lumber.

 One POW assigned to the sawmill detail escaped during the night.
-Because of this, ten prisoners were being executed because one POW had escaped.
+Because of this, ten prisoners were executed because one POW had escaped.
 Wickord was sent to the sawmill to witness the execution.
 At the sawmill, the POW officer in charge was told by a Japanese officer that he had to select ten prisoners for execution.
 He first considered a lottery to select who would die, but later decided that the five men who had slept nearest to the escapee’s left or right would be executed.
 No matter what decision the officer made, he could not win.

 The morning of the execution all the POWs were silent.
-Finally, one of those selected to be executed asked the American him if there was some way he could stop the execution.
+Finally, one of those selected to be executed asked the American if there was some way he could stop the execution.
 He simply said, “No.” Another of the chosen men simply said, “I guess I’ll never see Denver again.”
-Still another of the selected POW was the brother of another POW on the detail.
+Still, another of the selected POWs was the brother of another POW on the detail.
 Even though other POWs offered to take his place, the Japanese would not allow the switch.
 The prisoners were offered blindfolds but refused them.
 They were lined up next to their grave and shot.
 After the execution, Wickord was shown the grave and told that he had to tell his men what had been done because one POW had escaped.
 He was told to inform his men that if they attempted to escape the same thing would be done to them.

 As it turned out, a prisoner on the bridge detail attempted to escape.
 The man made a break and ran down the main road in Calauan before being stopped by a guard.
 The Filipino doctor who provided medical treatment to the Americans convinced the Japanese that the POW was mentally ill and could not be held accountable for his actions.
 By doing this, the doctor saved the lives of the nine other prisoners.
 The POW who had tried to escape was returned to the main camp.